Are you wanting to become a writer? You might already be one.

 I’ve been writing professionally since 2011, before then I was studying it for almost five years.
 I love it so much – there is always something new to learn, but most importantly write.
 So whether you’re at university, studying for a 21st century writing career ahead or penning away at a novel squirrelled in your study, post-work, I’ve put together a few tips which may be of service.
-Continue reading “My 3 Tips On Writing
+Continue reading “My 3 Tips On Writing”

 Not all that long ago, I could have worn a badge with those words plastered on it… not that I would have wanted to.
-Continue reading “Writing Conferences And The Unknown
+Continue reading “Writing Conferences And The Unknown”

 Today, I took a long lunch break and joined a friend for a literary talk and lunch at the RACV Club in Melbourne.
-Continue reading “On Oscar Wilde and Literary Lunches
+Continue reading “On Oscar Wilde and Literary Lunches”

 There’s a time for doing and a time for musing.
 I say, right now seems like a good time for musing, so let’s do it.
 Writing is a joy and a discipline and there are just a couple of things I’ve learnt along my journey.
-The best bit?
-There is so … Continue reading Dear Writer
+Continue reading “Dear Writer”

 The best writing is potent.
 Concreted, dangerously good and lucid.
 What do I mean by this?
 Well, let me give me an illustration, inspired by the fact I have recently got into ‘juicing.’

 When I first read The Book Thief last year, it captivated me.
 The writing style amazed me.
 Continue reading “Stealing Our Imaginations – The Book Thief”